Finding the Best Places to Retire Since 2006!

 Retire in Cedar Key, Florida?

-Overview: Tiny Cedar Key is a very laid back fishing village on a small barrier island along Florida's northwest coast, about an hour south west of Gainesville.
-Off the beaten path, it is a place far from the hassles of modern life and has a seductively tropical, "ends of the earth" feeling about it.
+Overview: Tiny Cedar Key is a very laid back fishing village on a small barrier island along Florida's northwest coast, the Big Bend Coast, and is about an hour southwest of Gainesville.
+Off the beaten path, it is a place far from the hassles of modern life and has a seductive "ends of the earth" feeling about it.
 Some people say it is what Key West used to be.

 Percentage of Population Age 45 or Better: 66%